 Mercedes or Honda?

-The ‘Mercedes’ of view cameras are probably the Sinar,…uhhh, or the Arca Swiss.
+The ‘Mercedes’ of view cameras are probably the Sinar,…uhhh, or the Arca Swiss and Linhof.
 Hmmm, maybe the Deardoff.
 Hell, I don’t know.
 Anyway, I own an old wood Wista, and like the Toyo, they are considered the ‘Hondas’ of view and field cameras. (similar to Tachihara) If you like wood, they are great, too.
 Mostly because you have a little less super precision control of movements, and the “quality” of the build.
 That said, I’ve never had an issue.
 Maybe because I’m a ‘people’ photographer, and don’t require the excessive movements usually reserved for the architectural and still life guys.
 The main difference between the “views” and the “fields” is a little less in the movements department.
 But I prefer the field versions for their portability, lightness and compactness.

 No Complaints,…Cheap or Not

 The Toyo 4×5 field camera has all the capabilities of any large format camera but in a much more affordable package and lightweight housing.
 Toyo, a Japanese company, is probably the leader in large format cameras, no doubt due to reliability and cost.
 Like I said, the ‘Hondas’ of large format.
 Now, that’s not a bad thing, as you with Hondas can attest.
 Gets you from point x to point y with no problems.

 It’s actually great for location shooting because of its Carbon Fiber construction. (weight) It’s quite a bit lighter than the all metal models out there.
 It’s great in the studio or location.
 No complaints in that department. (one caveat,…get a sturdy tripod) But I have seen Albert Watson shoot 4×5 “handheld”!

 It’s great for beginners because of cost, but equally at home with the pros because of weight.